Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 Note that in the script above, the producer queries a [Rest API](http://ecs-alb-1504531980.us-west-2.elb.amazonaws.com:8502/opensky ) that provides real-time flight data over the San Francisco
 Bay Area in JSON format.
-The data includes information such as timestamps, [icao](https://icao.usmission.gov/mission/icao/#:~:text=Home%20%7C%20About%20the%20Mission%20%7C%20U.S.,civil%20aviation%20around%20the%20world.) numbers, flight IDs, destination airport, longitude, latitude, and altitude of the aircraft, etc. The data is ingested into the `streaming` topic on the MSK cluster and then picked up by the Snowpipe streaming Kafka connector, which delivers it directly into a Snowflake table `msk_streaming_db.msk_streaming_schema.msk_streaming_tbl`.
+The data includes information such as timestamps, [icao](https://icao.usmission.gov/mission/icao/#:~:text=Home%20%7C%20About%20the%20Mission%20%7C%20U.S.,civil%20aviation%20around%20the%20world.) numbers, flight IDs, destination airport, longitude, latitude, and altitude of the aircraft, etc. The data is ingested into the `streaming` topic on the event hub and then picked up by the Snowpipe streaming Kafka connector, which delivers it directly into a Snowflake table `az_streaming_db.az_streaming_schema.az_streaming_tbl`.

 ![](assets/flight-json.png)